andrewmahoneyf/Climate-Report/climate_report.md

 ### Temperature

-insert your temperature images here
+insert your temperature images here.
+You can put three plots on a single figure but the results will be tiny.
+I recommend to use a separate figure for each year.

 comment the results.
 Do the temperature patterns look reasonable?
 Do you see major differences between years?